abdsalman-diyyah/abdsalman-diyyah/README.md

 -->
 # My Portfolio

-My name is [Your Name], and I’m learning web development by building simple projects.
+My name is Salman Abass, and I’m learning web development by building simple projects.

 ## About Me
 I’m currently exploring how to create websites using HTML and CSS.
 I’m still a beginner, but I’m improving with every project I build.